Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 The host is generally the central or controlling computer in a distributed system.

 ## Host Capture
-Process where Rapid Connect closes and settles batches on behalf of the merchant.
+Process where the host (e.g. Commerce Hub) closes and settles batches on behalf of the merchant.

-## Host Security Module (HSM)
+## Host Security Module
-A Host Security Module (HSM) is a hardware security module (HSM) is a physical computing device that safeguards and manages digital keys for strong authentication and provides cryptoprocessing.
-HSM’s are typically supported for merchants supporting an encrypted online PIN in transactions sent to Rapid Connect.
+A Host Security Module (HSM) is a hardware device that safeguards and manages digital keys for strong authentication and provides cryptoprocessing.
+HSM’s are typically supported for merchants supporting an encrypted online PIN in transactions sent to Commerce Hub.

 ## Idempotency
 A property of an operation that states that clients can make that same call repeatedly while producing the same result.
 Our REST API uses the client_request_id element to ensure idempotency on transaction requests.

 ## Installation Root
-The file system directory where the shopping cart is installed, e.g. /var/www/html/zencart or /var/www/html/oscommerce.
+The file system directory where the shopping cart is installed, e.g. /var/www/html/cart or /var/www/html/commerce.

 ## Interchange
 The exchange of transaction data between the merchant bank and customer card issuing bank.